You can't eat just one of these Jalapeno Cheddar Drop Biscuits! With just a couple of ingredients, you will have tender drop biscuits in 20 minutes!

 How to Freeze

 - Make the dough and scoop it out onto a baking sheet.
 Place in the freezer for 30 minutes until frozen.
-Then place it in a freezer-safe bag or vacuum seal.
-Store in the freezer for 3-6 months (or up to a year if vacuum-sealed).
+Then, place it in a freezer-safe bag or vacuum seal.
+Store in the freezer for 3-6 months.

-- To bake, place in a 400-degree oven for 11-3 minutes until cooked all the way through and the bottoms are lightly golden brown.
-Brush with garlic butter and enjoy.
+- To bake, place the individual frozen biscuits in a greased cast-iron skillet (touching) in a 400-degree oven for 11-13 minutes until cooked all the way through and the top is lightly golden brown.
+Brush with garlic butter, and enjoy it hot and fresh!

 - Prep Time: 10 minutes